 CREATE A FIRST AID KIT FOR YOUR EQUIPMENT

 Accidents happen and time takes its toll.
 Gear can fail in the field but this is not a disaster if you have created a First Aid kit to handle minor repairs.
+If you have the basic life support training, you can reduce the death rate too.
 Tapes, glues, hacksaw, multitool, whipping twine, guylines and Clingons are just a few items we carry in our small kit.

 HELP OTHER CAMPERS